Netanyahu-Barak spat stokes early Israel vote talk

 Barak’s proposal was widely seen as a bid to stake out new political ground before a possible election, which Netanyahu could opt to call in an attempt to build new alliances rather than battle with his current coalition partners over the budget.

-Barak has resisted Treasury calls to rein in defence spending and impose other austerity measures.
+Barak has resisted Treasury calls to rein in Defense spending and impose other austerity measures.
 Other parties in the coalition have also balked at cuts in spending that could affect core constituencies.

 Katz predicted that if agreement on a budget was out of reach “the elections will take place in the beginning of the year”, saying mid-February would be a logical date.
 By law a ballot must be held no later than about year from now.